Azad (2017 film): Marketing

-The first teaser of the film was released on September 2015.
-The second teaser was released on December 2015 by Bling Studios on Vimeo.
+The first teaser of the film was released in September 2015.
+The second teaser was released in December 2015 by Bling Studios on Vimeo.
 It had its world premiere on 15 December 2017, in HBO's South Asian International Film Festival.

 Soundtrack

 The music of the film is composed by Taimoor Mirza and the background score is given by Abbas Ali Khan.

 Release

 The film was released in cinemas across Pakistan on 9 February 2018.
 On 15 December 2017, the film along with 2017's Na Maloom Afraad 2 had its screened at the South Asian International Film Festival 2017.